SamuelPuertaTerron/Swindow/README.md

 ## Building the source

 Premake 5 is used to build the examples into a vs2022 solution.
+Donwload Premake5 from https://premake.github.io/ and place it inside Third-Party/premake folder.
 Run the `build.bat` file inside the `Build Scripts` directory.